RE-DOCTOR-AI/Android-SDK-Documentation/README.md

 #### License key
+Request a license key from the RE.DOCTOR team.
 Bear in mind that license key has expiration date (it will be agreed on separately with your company).
 There are few option to do it.
 Here are two just for example:
 1. Keep it inside the app, but before the license expiration date you will have to update your application on the devices to keep functionality working.